solomonxie/cheatsheet-generator/README.md

-# Note!
+# Update log
 This project is no longer actively developed, by the reason of that, the developer has no longer found meaning in making this educational tool.
 The fact is, organizing terminal command's options and pair with GUIdoes not help linux beginnners to learn commands well.
-Alternatively, it can be learned with basic Man-Pages like a dictionary book, or it can be put into snippet tools for more practical use.
+Alternatively, it can be learned with basic Man-Pages, or even better one TLDR pages , or it can be put into snippet tools for more practical use.
 Either of the two ways can be helping beginners more into it.
 On the other hand, I myself is a beginner as well and can't be too certain about this conclusion too.
 Therefore this repo won't be removed as one day it might be found a good thought for starters.

 # cheatsheet-generator